 Content Management Systems - Take Control of Your Own Site

 What is a Content Management System?
-In our world of acronyms you may have heard of a CMS, particularly if you have a website of some kind that you’d like to be able to update yourself.
+In our world of capital lettered terminology you may have heard of a CMS, particularly if you have a website of some kind that you’d like to be able to update yourself.
 Too many people feel like websites are fixed, static representations like the walls they’ve set up shop in or the ZIP Code they affix to their address, but nothing could be more from the truth.
 The Internet is all about changing, interactive, malleable content, so why should your website be any different?

 Content Management Systems come in all shapes, sizes and flavors, but generally they should all allow you to: